11 panel oral drug alcohol test.

-11 panel oral drug test detects ten illicit and prescription drugs plus alcohol.
-The results appears in less than ten minutes on the face of the device.
+11-panel oral drug test detects ten illicit and prescription drugs plus alcohol with the results appearing in less than ten minutes on the face of the device.
 The detection window is typically one to two days for most drugs.

-The device is very simple to use, needing the donor to place the foam applicator into their mouth for just a few minutes.
-The applicator is then placed into the oral cube where the saliva is absorbed into the testing device.
+This device is straightforward to use, needing the donor to place the foam applicator into their mouth for just a few minutes.
+The applicator is positioned back into the oral cube to squeeze out the saliva into the testing device.
 In less than ten minutes the results appear on the face of the cube.
-This is indicated by red markers against each control line and test line.
+Against each control and test, line markers begin to develop.

 The 11 panel oral drug alcohol test is compact in design, easy to store and has a shelf life of up to 18 months.

-- Eliminates the need for a controlled collection site.
+- There is no need for a controlled collection site.

 - Clean and Quick.